 Our work opens many opportunities for future research.
 As an immediate next step, one could study alternative expansion strategies based on different rules for selecting which nodes to expand next, and different stopping criteria.
+On the theoretical side, improving the bound of Lemma 3 remains a relevant open question.
 Additionally, node information (attributes, text, tags, etc.) could be used to refine the expansion strategy.
 Another very interesting direction is to consider other families of discrepancy functions, e.g., when the discrepancy function depends also on the edges of the component, and not only on its nodes.